 - Plug your dryer directly into the power socket, not into a double adaptor, extension cord or power board.

-- If wall mounting, ensure your drier is securely fastened to the wall following the manufacturer's instructions.
-Consider professional installation if you're more of a Frank Spencer than a Frank Lloyd Wright.
+- If wall mounting, make sure your dryer is securely fastened to the wall following the manufacturer's instructions.
+Consider professional installation if DIY isn't your thing.

-- Kids love to explore and can easily climb inside your dryer – if you have small children then avoid models which start automatically when the door is closed (see the criteria 'Unit starts when door shuts' in the comparison table of our reviews).
+- Kids love to explore and can easily climb inside your dryer – if you have small children, avoid models which start automatically when the door is closed (see the criteria 'Unit starts when door shuts' in the comparison table of our reviews).

 - Allow good ventilation around the dryer.